![]() deutsches Glossar |

 traffic is controlled by verbal or written authority.
 A non

-signal-controlled operation may be combined with a signaling system as
+signal-controlled operation may be combined with a signalling system as

 A form of a non